gis-ops/tutorials/valhalla/Valhalla_Install_Ubuntu1804.md

 Alternatively we recommend you to directly use our [Valhalla docker tutorial](foo) or run this tutorial in a freshly installed [Ubuntu 18.04 with Virtual Box](https://linuxhint.com/install_ubuntu_18-04_virtualbox/).

-## Next steps:
+## After the tutorial:
-If you already have a running version of Valhalla and want to learn more, head over to our tutorial on [How to configure and use Valhalla on a local Ubuntu setup](foo).
+If you already have a running version of Valhalla and want to learn more, head over to our tutorial on [How to configure and run Valhalla](foo).

 ---

-## Steps to build and install Valhalla (1-5)
 If you have read to this line i assume you're interested in building and installing Valhalla.
 The following steps will guide you through the whole process and should cover all necessary details.
 In order to build Valhalla on Ubuntu 18.04, you will also need to build an extra dependency called `prime_server` besides Valhalla itself.
 So don't be confused ;).

-### 1. Create a temporary folder
+## 1. Create a temporary folder
 First you should create a temporary folder, where all the magic will happen:
 ```bash
 mkdir ~/building_valhalla && cd $_